The Complete Guide to Remote Podcast Recording

 Headphones are a must-have.
 They help you pick audio fluctuations, monitor your voice, and adjust audio levels while recording.
 You want a pair that offers comfort for long hours of recording and blocks out external noises.

-Sony MDR7506/1 is an excellent headphone choice for podcasting.
+Sony MDR7506/1 and Audio-Technica ATH-M50x are excellent headphone choices for podcasting.

 External Mic(s)

 Although your phone or laptop has a built-in microphone, you’ll need a good external mic.
-Your mic should provide clear and natural audio.
+Among the external recording gear, the mic is crucial for delivering clear, natural audio.

 Pop Filter

-A pop filter is another tool you shouldn’t miss to eliminate the plosive ‘p’ and ‘b’ sounds.
+A pop filter is another tool you shouldn’t miss to eliminate plosive sounds like ‘p’ and ‘b’.
 It makes editing easy and protects your mic from saliva and moisture build-up.

 An example of a pop filter is the Shure PS-6 Popper Stopper.